 - 1/3 cup chopped fresh Italian parsley

 Bring a large pot of salted water to boil.
-If you are using dry pasta, start cooking the pasta 5 minutes before; if you are using fresh, start the sauce and then put on the pasta to cook at the same time.
+If you are using dry pasta, start cooking the pasta 5 minutes before you start the sauce; if you are using fresh pasta, start the sauce and then put on the pasta to cook at the same time.

 When the pasta is done al dente, scoop it up and drop into the shrimp pan.
 Toss briefly, sprinkle on the parsley, and toss again.
 Remove from the heat and drop the remaining 2 tablespoons butter on top of the pasta and toss in.
 Serve right away.